 Many English-speaking fans who came to appreciate Space Battleship Yamato via Star Blazers probably still don’t realize what a truly monumental event Farewell to Yamato was when it hit theaters in August 1978.
-To us, it’s seen as an alternate version of the Comet Empire TV series.
-To Japanese fans at the time, the TV series was something that followed in the wake of the biggest, most powerful movie they’d ever seen.
+The Star Blazers generation viewed it as an alternate version of the Comet Empire TV series.
+To Japanese fans at the time, the TV series was an echo of the biggest, most powerful movie they’d ever seen.

-Don’t forget about that school work, youngsters!
-Farewell was in theatres from August through October, just in time to fuel a wave of school supplies for the fall.
-First up, a line of pencils (above), erasers and pens (below).
-And that’s just the beginning.
+Farewell was in theaters from August through October, just in time to fuel a wave of school supplies for the fall.
+First up, a line of pencils with characters and ships.

-You can’t just be dropping your pens, pencils and erasers all over the place, so fortunately for you there’s a whole line of metal pencil cases to save you time and embarrassment.
-These were also probably capable of stopping bullets, but evidence has yet to surface.
+You can’t just be dropping your pens, pencils and erasers all over the place, so there was a whole line of pencil cases to save you time and embarrassment.
+The plastic versions above and below were just one option.

-There were also vinyl versions that probably left fewer marks if you carried them in your pocket.
+These vinyl versions probably left fewer marks if you carried them in your pocket.

 You’d also need something to write on, and what could be better than a binder and some loose leaf paper to stock it with?
 Nothing, that’s what!